ddockers/tech241-linux/automation_l1.md

 When writing the scrpt, we'd need to `cd` into the correct folder.
 To check where we're at we could include a `pwd` command.

 To make sure something in the script hs run, we could ad an `echo`.

+Then go to VM and change inbound port rules.
+Destination port 3000 with Protocol TCP.